Port of Salif

 The Port of Salif is a key Yemeni sea port.
-It is located in Hudeidah Governorate on the Red Sea.
+It is located in As-Salif in Hudeidah Governorate on the Red Sea.
 The port is used to export bulk salt and import the wheat, corn and the bulk material vessels.

 Location

 The Port of Al-Salif locates at 15.2833N, 42.6833E, to the northwest of Hodeidah City.
-It is 60 km far from Hodeidah longitudinally.
+It is 60 km from Hodeidah longitudinally.
 The port is a natural deep water port protected by Kamaran Island as natural protection from the waves.